codemicro/initGit/.github/README.md

   * Runs `git init` and commits these things for you
   * Adds a remote (or doesn't) of your choosing

+Alternatively, it'll do only a select of those options, if you so desire.

 initGit includes a few templates.
 A template defines files and directories to create and commands to run.
 The included ones can be used as examples, and are:

 * [Golang with Go modules](https://github.com/codemicro/initGit/blob/master/internal/data/dataFiles/templates/go.json)